aws-samples/amazon-ivs-ugc-platform-web-demo/README.md

-# Amazon IVS Stream Health Dashboard web demo
+# Amazon IVS UGC web demo

-A demo web application intended as an educational tool for demonstrating how you can implement a stream monitoring dashboard using [Amazon IVS](https://aws.amazon.com/ivs) and [CloudWatch](https://aws.amazon.com/cloudwatch) Metrics.
+A demo web application intended as an educational tool for demonstrating how you can implement a ...
+[TODO]

 This demo also uses [AWS Cloud Development Kit](https://aws.amazon.com/cdk/) (AWS CDK v2).